DarshanKrishna-DK/DarshanKrishna-DK/README.md

 <h3 align="left">ABOUT ME</h4>

+- 💼 Currently a Data Quality Analyst at JLL Technologies

 - 👨🏻‍🎓 2024 graduate with a degree in Electronics and Computer Engineering from REVA University

-- 💼 Currently a Data Quality Analyst intern at JLL Technologies

 - 💻 Primary focus on Backend Development